-Before the drive, Ku De Ta is a scenic setting for breakfast and right near freeway south.
-Named after one of Seminyak’s most popular venues in Bali, it has the same luxe, casual feel and far-reaching views of the Swan River.
+Before the drive, The Partisan at Claisebrook Cove is a scenic setting for breakfast and right near freeway south.
+Delivering stripped back European provincial dishes packed with local produce is this cafes forte.
+Their waterfront seating comes with far-reaching views of the Swan River and across the water to Optus Stadium.
 11-minutes away, you’ll find Funcats Watersports for paddle board and kayak hire, where you can spend a morning traversing the river.
 Alternatively, 20-minutes further south is Precious Breath paddle board yoga at the Matilda Bay Yacht Club, where you can stretch out before driving three hours south.

 Once you’re on the road, break up the drive with a pit stop to the Bunbury Markets for coffee.
 The large farmers market also sells top-quality cheese and dips to take for the journey.